ManuelZ/tv_automation/README.md

 # Conclusion

 This project showcases a practical application of computer vision to improve TV remote usability for older adults.
-By employing object detection techniques and enhancing data management practices, the solution provides precise feedback on the current TV state and progressively refines the model's performance.
-Combining real-time object detection with edge computing, the project utilizes the JeVois-A33 camera and YOLOv8 to effectively detect and interpret TV interfaces, ensuring a more intuitive and accessible user experience.
+By employing object detection techniques the solution provides precise feedback on the current TV state.
+Combining real-time object detection with edge computing, the project utilizes the JeVois-A33 camera and YOLOv8 to detect and interpret TV interfaces, aiming to provide a more intuitive and accessible user experience.

 # References
 - https://docs.cvat.ai/docs/manual/advanced/serverless-tutorial/